Asteroids: Minor Planets, Major Insights

-- The only exceptions to the 1.5-degree orb for me are the asteroid goddesses Ceres, Pallas, Juno, and Vesta; these I give a slightly larger orb of 3-4 degrees, and I consider all major aspects (conjunction, square, opposition, sextile, trine).
+The only exceptions to the 1.5-degree orb for me are the ‘Big 4’ asteroids Ceres, Pallas, Juno, and Vesta; these I give a more substantial orb of 3-4 degrees, and I consider all major aspects (conjunction, square, opposition, sextile, trine).

-- Sun, Moon, Ascendant & Ascendant ruler: I consider these slightly more impactful than other placements.
+- Sun, Moon, Ascendant & Ascendant ruler: these asteroids tend to be more impactful than other placements.

-- All personal planets: Venus, Mercury, Mars, Jupiter, Saturn.
+- All personal planets: Venus, Mercury, Mars, Jupiter, and Saturn.

 A Few Asteroid Examples